nronzel/Knights-Travails/README.md

 [LIVE PREVIEW](https://nronzel.github.io/Knights-Travails/)

-Use the respective buttons to set a Start and End square.
+Use the respective buttons to set a Start and Target square.

 A knight will be placed in the start square.